April 7, 2026

 • Inventory level

-Without structured detailed scheduling This leads to manual interventions, Excel solutions, and short-term improvisation – with a correspondingly high susceptibility to errors.
-An APS thus becomes the central control element of modern production planning.
+Without structured, detailed scheduling , manual interventions, Excel-based solutions, and last-minute improvisation detailed scheduling —with a correspondingly high risk of errors.
+An APS system thus becomes the central control element of modern production planning.

 Difference between APS and ERP